Question: Is there a set quota for the number of new students in each round of admission?

 Question: What is Post-module Assignment?
 Is it similar to writing up a report?

 Answer: Questions in a post-module assignment (PMA) are designed to encourage students to apply knowledge gained through class participation to practical use.
-PMA reports are required to be submitted no later than the deadline, usually set for two months after the last day of class for that module.
-Students should not just repeat class materials in their PMA report as this would constitute plagiarism.
+PMA reports are required to be submitted no later than the deadline, usually set for 6 weeks after the last day of class for that module if the module is taught in Thailand.
+However, please note that the deadline for overseas’s modules maybe different from CUSE depending on the regulations of the Partner Institutes.
+Students should not just repeat class materials in their PMA reports as this would constitute plagiarism.
 Instead, they should write the PMA with their own style of writings and wordings.

 Unlike typical college reports, students are encouraged to seek first-hand information (called primary data in research terminology) from local experts.
 They may even consider conducting their own small-scale research works to obtain data for the PMA report.
 In this way, students may find PMA writings useful as a practice for thesis research works later on in the programme.

 Question: How is the thesis or dissertation different from an independent study project (IS)?

 Answer: A thesis, also known as “dissertation”, involves major research works which seek to answer well-developed research questions.
 A thesis normally follows a well-defined research procedure laid out in the approved research proposal.
 Typically, results from thesis research in engineering management contribute not only to practical problems faced by the case study organizations, but also better academic understanding of the topic as identified by the literature survey.
 In this way, the scope of the thesis is larger and more encompassing than the typical IS project.